Stata 19 MP: Complete Installation and VS Code Integration

 Q: Do I need to redo the VS Code setup for every new project?
 A: Only the .vscode/tasks.json file is project-specific.
 The scripts, keybindings, and PATH setup are global and work for every project automatically.
 You can also copy the .vscode/ folder from one project to another.

 Q: The window switching feels laggy.
 Can I reduce it?
 A: Yes.
-Disable GNOME window animations:
+Disable desktop window animations:

 gsettings set org.gnome.desktop.interface enable-animations false